 A detailed written Financial Plan including a summary of our recommendations

-Above all, in our experience this part of the process brings clarity and peace of mind, by giving a clear picture of the current position, and any actions required going forward
+Above all, in our experience this part of the process brings clarity and peace of mind, by giving you a clear picture of your current position, and any actions required going forward

 The cost for our planning work is £2,200.